 - The Washington Times - Friday, October 3, 2025

-In a filing last month with the House Judiciary Committee, Google’s parent firm, Alphabet, admitted it silenced right-of-center opinions and banned conservative creators at the urging of President Joseph R. Biden’s underlings.
+In a filing last month with the House Judiciary Committee, Google’s parent firm, Alphabet, admitted it silenced right-of-center opinions and banned conservative creators at the urging of President Biden’s underlings.

 “YouTube values conservative voices on its platform and recognizes that these creators have extensive reach and play an important role in civic discourse.
 The Company recognizes these creators are among those shaping today’s online consumption, landing ‘must-watch’ interviews, giving viewers the chance to hear directly from politicians, celebrities, business leaders, and more,” Mr. Donovan wrote.

-Google begs absolution for past sins because it fears President Trump’s antitrust wrath.
+Google begs absolution for past sins because it fears the antitrust wrath of President Trump.
 With a corner on the market for internet searching and online advertising, the firm hoards vast cash reserves and boasts a $2.97 trillion market cap.
 Only Nvidia, Microsoft and Apple are worth more.

-While those tech giants lean leftward and shower Democrats with millions in campaign cash, Google’s multibillionaire leadership went further.
+Although those tech giants lean leftward and shower Democrats with millions of dollars in campaign cash, Google’s multibillionaire leadership went further.
 WikiLeaks published the fawning emails that then-Google CEO Eric Schmidt sent to Hillary Clinton’s campaign, including the plan he devised to help her get elected.

 Advertisement

-Google’s latest artificial intelligence tools reflect the bias baked-in at the Mountain View, California, headquarters.
+Google’s latest artificial intelligence tools reflect the bias baked in at the Mountain View, California, headquarters.
 The Gemini AI model is so committed to manipulating history and shoving “diversity” where it doesn’t belong that it racially swaps historical figures.
-It was bad enough depicting the Founding Fathers as Black men, but the woke program used a Black woman to illustrate what a Nazi looked like.
+It was bad enough depicting the Founding Fathers as Black men, but the woke program also used a Black woman to illustrate what a Nazi looked like.

 Google isn’t alone in misbehaving.
 Every Big Tech social media behemoth colluded to perpetuate the obvious lie about Hunter Biden’s sordid laptop contents being “Russian disinformation.”
 They colluded to smother the truth on the eve of the 2020 election.